massoncheg/forgejo-docs/docs/admin/recommendations.md

 ### `[cache].ADAPTER`

-Forgejo uses caching to avoid doing expensive work multiple times in multiple places.
-The default cache is a simple cache mechanism that deletes items after x time, regardless of whether they are used often or not used at all and not deleted if there are many items in the cache, this is clearly not a good cache.
-To give you an idea if your instance relies heavily on the caching code, a few examples where it is used: commit count of a repository, branch or only where x file was modified (requires a lot of IO work), user settings (frequent database lookup) and avatar hash (hash computation) are the most common usage of the caching code.
+Forgejo uses caching to avoid repeating expensive operations.
+The default cache implementation is basic: items expire after a fixed duration (time-to-live) regardless of usage frequency, and it lacks eviction strategies based on memory pressure or access patterns (like LRU).
+This simplicity means it may not be optimal for all workloads.
+To illustrate the potential impact of caching, consider these common use cases:

+- Calculating commit counts for repositories or branches (reducing potentially expensive Git operations).
+- Retrieving specific file or commit history (reducing Git I/O).
+- Fetching user settings (minimizing database lookups).
+- Computing avatar hashes (saving CPU time).

 If your instance does not see much activity, it is recommended to change this value to **twoqueue**.
 This will use a size-limited [LRU cache](<https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)>), which will keep frequently used items and remove the ones that are not used often.
 It is also recommended to change `[cache].HOST` to `{"size":100, "recent_ratio":0.25, "ghost_ratio":0.5}` because the default value has a limit of 50,000 items and since by default it will keep items for 16 hours, it is not memory efficient to possibly keep so many items for a small instance.